 Yoga nidra is a type of yoga practice that involves holding poses for a long time.
 It has been shown to increase levels of dopamine while also reducing anxiety, depression, and symptoms of PTSD.

 Also called “yogic sleep,” you can think of it as a blissful extension of those last few minutes of relaxation in a typical yoga class.
 This article features free audio for a guided yoga nidra experience.

 Clutter can lead to anxiety, procrastination, poor impulse control, and other stressors.
 There are many methods to get organized.
 Consider finding one that works with your personality and preferences as an act of self care.

 Donating time to help others has been shown to reduce stress and reduce blood pressure.
 The key is altruism–the benefits are most potent when you genuinely want to help others.

 Shinrin-yoku is the Japanese art of using the senses to experience a green space.
 The benefits of this practice are remarkable.
 “Forest medicine” can reduce stress, anxiety, depression, and anger; strengthen the immune system; improve cardiovascular and metabolic health; and boost overall well-being.
 Overall, it's a terrific way to connect with nature.

 12.)
 Developing a morning ritual you enjoy

 Do you love reading a few pages of fiction before you start your day?
 Maybe taking an extra few minutes to floss or mindfully wash your face helps to focus or invigorate you.
-Experiment with different wellness practices and see which one brings you a joyful start to your day.
+Experiment with different mindful morning routines and see which one brings you a joyful start to your day.